NickRoccuzzo/Vectr/README.md

 **Vectr** is a Python-based tool designed to simplify stock option analysis.
 Built on the powerful `yfinance` module and supported by additional libraries such as `Flask`, `Pandas`, and `Plotly`, Vectr provides users with an intuitive interface for exploring and visualizing stock options data.

 ### **🔑Key Features:**
-- *Search Any Optionable Stock Ticker(s)*: Easily search for single or multiple stock tickers across the entire stock market. ("Optionable" stocks are those with available options for purchase.)
+- *Search Any Optionable Stock Ticker(s)*: Easily search for single or multiple stock & ETF tickers across the entire stock market. ("Optionable" stocks are those with available options for purchase.)

 - *Dynamic Visualizations*: Generate interactive line graphs, bar graphs, and other visual enhancements to analyze options chains.